CMU-Perceptual-Computing-Lab/openpose/doc/openpose_3d_reconstruction_demo.md

 This is a beta version that makes body + face + hand keypoint 3-D reconstruction and rendering for 1 person.
 We will not keep updating it nor solving questions/issues about it at the moment.
 It requires the user to be familiar with computer vision, in particular with camera calibration, i.e. extraction of intrinsic and extrinsic parameters.

 The Windows steps were tested and worked in the OpenPose 1.0.1 version from the last GitHub commit on July 18th, 2017 in the [official repository](https://github.com/CMU-Perceptual-Computing-Lab/openpose).
+3D OpenPose should work with any newer version to that one.
+However, in case it does not, open a GitHub issue and meanwhile use the mentioned version of July 18th.